XiaoDu-flying/awesome-paper/README.md

 - Large language models in medicine
 - MedAgents- Large Language Models as Collaborators for Zero-shot Medical Reasoning
 - MEDICAL GRAPH RAG TOWARDS SAFE MEDICAL
+- Roleplay-doh Enabling Domain-Experts to Create LLM-simulated Patients via Eliciting and Adhering to Principles
 - Towards Multimodal Surgical Assistant via Structured Surgical Video Learning
+- Medical Education - 2009 - McGaghie - A critical review of simulation%E2%80%90based medical education research  2003 2009
+- Overview-of-standardized-pat
+- Standardized Patient Encounters A Method for Teaching and Evaluation
+- The Benefits and Risks of Being a Standardized Patient A Narrative Review of the Literature
 - Evaluating LLMs Playing
 - Exploring Large Language Models for Communication Games
 - ODYSSEY Empowering Agents with Open World Skills